 3-year-old child in critical condition after shooting in Hammond

-HAMMOND — A Ponchatoula man is facing several charges after a shooting in Hammond that left a 3-year-old in critical condition on Saturday, according to WWL-TV.
+HAMMOND — A Ponchatoula man is facing several charges after a shooting in Hammond left a 3-year-old in critical condition on Saturday.

-Around 11 a.m. the Hammond Police Department responded to North Morrison Blvd. in regards to a shooting.
+Around 11 a.m. the Hammond Police Department responded to North Morrison Blvd. in regards to a shooting, according to WWL-TV.

-According to HPD, 22-year-old Traonta Berry was involved in a confrontation at the Bill Hood Car Dealership at Church and Morrison.
+According to HPD, 22-year-old Traonta Berry was involved in a confrontation at a car dealership at Church and Morrison.

 After a physical broke out between Berry and an unknown man, the unknown man and his two children left the dealership in his black 2008 Jeep Liberty heading north on North Morrison Blvd.
 Berry then started to follow the man in a gray 2018 Dodge Charger and started shooting at the vehicle.